 Unusual Options Activity Insight: Citigroup

-Shares of Citigroup (NYSE:C) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $68.34.
+On Friday, shares of Citigroup (NYSE:C) saw unusual options activity.
+After the option alert, the stock price moved down to $71.18.

 - Sentiment: BULLISH